deeheber/Danielle-s-Blog/src/content/blog/builders-are-changing.md

 ## 2. The builder who _builds with AI_

-This group is less common, but they do exist!
+This group is less common, but they do exist.

-These are often engineers building purpose-specific agents, software factories, or applications that use LLM output as part of the product.
+These are often engineers building purpose-specific agents, software factories (automated pipelines that use AI to generate and assemble parts of a product), or applications that use LLM output as part of the product.
 They might also be experimenting with running local models.

 The biggest difference between this group and category 1 is that AI isn’t only helping create the software.
 AI is part of how the software works.